SplunkGlobalDevs/SplunkLogger/README.md

 ### Configure Logger

-Let's say for instance that your are creating a WebAPI project, so the first step is to configure one of the Splunk loggers options
+Let's say for instance that you are creating a WebAPI project, so the first step is to configure one of the Splunk loggers options:
 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerFactory)
 {